LammersInsects/dbqcp/README.md

 Use `if(!require('<package name>')){install.packages('<package name>')}` to install a missing package, and `library('<package name>')` to attach it.

+All code was written in Rstudio with the Editor Theme set to `Cobalt` (under Global Options > Appearance), in other words, all output looks best against a dark background.
+If something is unreadable in your system, please submit an issue with a specification of the problem.

 ### Issues?

 Open an issue in GitHub's [issue tracker for this repo](https://github.com/LammersInsects/dbpq/issues) if you encounter a bug or any other issue.
 Please add the output of `sessionInfo()` to your issue report.
 Using GitHub's issue labels is encouraged.